 Most antivirus programs identify newdotnet7_22.dll as malware—for instance Kaspersky identifies it as not-a-virus:AdWare.Win32.NewDotNet.i, and Symantec identifies it as Adware.NDotNet.

 The free file information forum can help you find out how to remove it.
 If you have additional information about this file, please leave a comment or a suggestion for other users.

-Description: The file newdotnet7_22.dll is located in a subfolder of "C:\Program Files".
+Description: Newdotnet7_22.dll is not essential for Windows and will often cause problems.
+The file newdotnet7_22.dll is located in a subfolder of "C:\Program Files".

 A .dll file (Dynamic Link Library) is a special type of Windows program containing functions that other programs can call.
 This .dll file can be injected to all running processes and can change or manipulate their behavior.
 The file is not a Windows system file.
 The program has no visible window.
 There is no detailed description of this service.
-Program can be uninstalled in the Control Panel.
-The application starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-It can change the behavior of other programs or manipulate other programs. newdotnet7_22.dll is able to record inputs and monitor applications.
-Therefore the technical security rating is 59% dangerous, however also read the users reviews.
+The software can be uninstalled in the Control Panel.
+The application starts upon Windows startup (see Registry key: MACHINE\Run).
+It can change the behavior of other programs or manipulate other programs.
+Newdotnet7_22.dll is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 59% dangerous, however you should also read the user reviews.

 Recommended: Identify newdotnet7_22.dll related errors

 External information from Tony Klein:

 Important: You should check the newdotnet7_22.dll process on your PC to see if it is a threat.
 If New.net Domains has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾